Littletreasure/simple-product-api/README.md

 ## What should I do?

-Candidates start by creating their own branch off of "main".
-They can then enhance the API by implementing the below business requirements.
-Finally, once satisfied a merge request should be raised and assigned to "Kyle Parry" for review.
+Candidates should start by first cloning this project onto their development machine.
+They should then work through the requirements documented below.
+Finally, once satisfied send the completed project as a ZIP file to the hiring manager.

 1. Add a resource to save a new product.
     1. It should not be possible to insert a product with an existing ID.